jmcaluyafuentes/portfolio-T1A2/READ.md

 Hexagon is used to enclose my profile photo because I want it to be unique.
 The usual profile photo is enclosed in circle.

 My name has the largest font size followed by my role to give emphasis on me as an aspiring web developer.
+I tried different font family from Google Fonts and Poppins is so far the nicest font appropriate in my website.

 Next are the call to action buttons for my Github and LinkedIn profiles.
 I chose color blue for it is captivating to the eye.
 When the users see it, they might be interested to click the buttons and discover my activities in Github and LinkedIn.